vyos/vyos-documentation/docs/configuration/interfaces/l2tpv3.rst

 .. cfgcmd:: set interfaces l2tpv3 <interface> peer-session-id <id>

-  Set the peer session id, which is a 32-bit integer value assigned to the session by the peer.
+  Set the peer-session-id, which is a 32-bit integer value assigned to the session by the peer.
 The value used must match the session_id value being used at the peer.